 Student Health Services is open from Monday through Friday from 9 am – 5 pm during the academic year and is equipped to provide confidential and professional medical care.
 SHS can be reached in the Kane Health & Fitness Center or at tel.
 (202) 319-5744.
 While the SHS staff is unable to collect evidence for the purposes of pursuing criminal prosecution, they can provide assistance and support when a student requests or requires transportation to the hospital.

-A student will not be required to file a police report if a SANE nurse collects evidence.
+A student will not be required to file a police report if a SANE nurse collects evidence but is always free to do so.
 The SANE Program will hold evidence collected for 90 days should the complainant choose to file a report with MPD within that time.

-If the student goes to a hospital other than WHC, she/he can request to be transported to WHC for evidence collection and a physical exam.
-If the student chooses not to go through with evidence collection, she/he is encouraged to make an appointment at SHS or any local hospital for follow-up care.
+A student who goes to a hospital other than WHC may request to be transported to WHC for evidence collection and a physical exam

 The University Counseling Center is staffed by trained professionals who can provide specialized support and assistance to students who have been subjected to sexual misconduct.
 Current students may seek counseling at any time, no matter how long ago the incident occurred.
 Counseling services also are available to friends of a victim who may need support in assisting the student.
 The Counseling Center can be reached at tel.
 (202) 319-5765 or at http://counseling.cua.edu/.